kstenerud/ubuntu-maintainers-handbook/PackageTests.md

 #### Building a VM Image

-Create an image like this (replacing bionic with your release of choice):
+Create an image like this (replacing focal with your release of choice):

-    $ autopkgtest-buildvm-ubuntu-cloud -r bionic -v --cloud-image-url http://cloud-images.ubuntu.com/daily/server
+    $ autopkgtest-buildvm-ubuntu-cloud -r focal -v --cloud-image-url http://cloud-images.ubuntu.com/daily/server

 Note: Use `-m` to specify a closer mirror or `-p` to use a local proxy if it's slow.

-Copy the resulting image (autopkgtest-bionic-amd64.img) to a common directory like `/var/lib/adt-images`
+Copy the resulting image (autopkgtest-focal-amd64.img) to a common directory like `/var/lib/adt-images`

 #### Building a Container Image

-    $ autopkgtest-build-lxd ubuntu-daily:bionic/amd64
+    $ autopkgtest-build-lxd ubuntu-daily:focal/amd64

 You should see an autopkgtest image now when you run `lxc image list`.